Applying for a SIMPLER project

 - Submit the Proposal.

 After the proposal is submitted, a member of SIMPLER staff will vet the proposal and hopefully approve it.
 A project is then created on the Bianca cluster, and you will be able to request an UPPMAX user account.
 Be aware that it takes some time for projects and accounts to propagate through the necessary mechanisms and show up in Bianca.
-If you lose your password, follow the link from the Uppmax home page to reset your password.

 The Bianca User Guide has more information about how the system is used.